Doctors’ Notes

 Treatment

 Pertussis is treated with antibiotics primarily to reduce the spread of the infection and help shorten the illness.
-Supportive care to help with the symptoms may include cool mist humidifier and over the counter cough medicines based on the age of the patient.
+Supportive care to help with the symptoms may include cool mist humidifiers and over the counter cough medicines, depending on the age of the patient.
 OTC cough medicines are not recommended under the age of 6.
-In certain situations it is recommended to use prophylactic antibiotics, antibiotics to help prevent the disease from developing, to people with a known exposure.
-If you or your child have been exposed you should contact your physician to determine the need for medication.
+In certain situations it is recommended to use prophylactic antibiotics — antibiotics to help prevent the disease from developing, to people with a known exposure.

 Prevention

 The best treatment for the disease is not treatment at all, but PREVENTION.
 The only way we can prevent the disease is to ensure that we and our children are properly immunized.
-Immunization against pertussis is given with the DTaP vaccine, starting at the age of 2 months.
+Immunization against pertussis follows from the DTaP vaccine, starting at the age of 2 months.
 This vaccine is given at 2, 4, and 6 months, with boosters at 18 months and 4-5 years.
 A patient who has not completed the entire series is more at risk than someone who has received the complete series.

 Researchers have recently found that immunity wanes over time.
 In other words, teens and adults are no longer as protected against the disease as they were when they were children.
 Therefore, it’s now recommended that all adults and teens receive a Tdap vaccine to boost their immunity.
+At Kids Plus, we encourage ALL children to be fully immunized, and we also offer the vaccine to our parents and caregivers.

 Questions?

 If you have any questions or concerns about your child, or have not had your child or yourself vaccinated, please call us and/or your own health care provider.
-At Kids Plus, we encourage ALL children to be fully immunized, and we also offer the vaccine to our parents and caregivers.